turbot/steampipe-mod-azure-perimeter/perimeter/docs/resource_policy_public_access.md

 # Resource Policy Public Access

-This benchmark checks for Azure resources that may be publicly accessible through configuration flags, settings, and properties rather than through resource policies or IAM permissions.
-These settings often involve simple boolean flags or access level configurations that can inadvertently expose resources to the internet.
+This benchmark answers the following questions:

-This benchmark checks for:
+- What Azure resources have configuration flags, settings, or properties that allow public access?
-- Cosmos DB account cors policy public access
+- Are there Cosmos DB accounts with CORS policies that allow public access?

 Properly managing public access settings is essential for maintaining a secure perimeter.
 Public access settings should be carefully managed to ensure that only authorized principals have access to resources.